-Class 2801 Pillowcase Jr.
+Class 2801 STEAM Clothing 1 Pillowcase Jr.

+Class 2802 STEAM Clothing 1 Pillowcase Int.

+Class 2803 STEAM Clothing 1 Pillowcase Sr.
-A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
-Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit.

-B. Provide the brand, number and cost of the pattern used in the Clothing Construction e-Record on the Expense page.

-C. Include the following information on the Clothing Construction page.

-- 1. A list of all the garments or articles made - 2.
+- A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
+Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern used in the Clothing Construction e-Record on the Expense page. - C. Include the following information on the Clothing Construction page. - 1.
+A list of all the garments or articles made - 2.
 Percent of fiber content of each garment or article made - 3.
-Care of garment exhibited

-D. Include the cost of each garment in the Expense record of the Clothing Construction e-Record.

-E. Pillowcase illustrating the skills learned in STEAM CLOTHING 1.

-F. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+Care of garment exhibited - D. A pattern instruction sheet is required and must be attached securely to the e-Record. - E. Include the cost of each garment in the Expense record of the Clothing Construction e-Record. - F. Pillowcase illustrating skills learned such as: simple seams, seam finishes, matching, suitable fabric/thread, cuff and even lip, etc. - G. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).

-BEGINNING CLOTHING STEAM 1
+STEAM CLOTHING 1 FUNDAMENTALS-UNIT 1

-Class 2802 Pillow Jr.
+Class 2804 STEAM Clothing 1 Pillow Jr.

+Class 2805 STEAM Clothing 1 Pillow Int.

+Class 2806 STEAM Clothing 1 Pillow Sr.
-A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
-Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit.

-B. Provide the brand, number and cost of the pattern if used in the Clothing Construction e-Record on the Expense page.

-C. Include the following information on the Clothing Construction page.

-- 1. A list of all the garments or articles made - 2.
+- A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
+Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern if used in the Clothing Construction e-Record on the Expense page. - C. Include the following information on the Clothing Construction page. - 1.
+A list of all the garments or articles made - 2.
 Percent of fiber content of each garment or article made - 3.
-Care of garment exhibited

-D. Include the cost of each garment in the Expense record of the Clothing Construction e-Record.

-E. Simple Pillow -No larger than 18" x 18" illustrating the skills learned in STEAM CLOTHING 1.
+Care of garment exhibited - D. Include the cost of each garment in the Expense record of the Clothing Construction e-Record. - E. Simple Pillow No larger than 18" x 18" illustrating skills learned such as: simple seams, seam finishes, suitable fabric/thread, matching, trimmed corners, finished closure (lap or secured), etc. Pillow is to be a simple shape (square, rectangle, circle, etc.), no pillows shaped such as animals or objects.

-F. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+- F. Sergers may be used as a seam finish only; not as a seam for STEAM Clothing 1. - G. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).